solangeindaco/e-commerce-orm-back-end/README.md

 ## Description

 I create  application using a started code from a Booting camp course.
-I build an application .
+I build the back end for an e-commerce site.
 I learn:
     - how to create queries using SQL.
     - how to make a connection to the database using mysql2.